smerth/gatsby-source-gh-readme/README.md

 # gatsby-source-gh-readme

 A Gatsby source plugin for sourcing the `README.md` files at the root of the master branches of each of your Github repositories into your Gatsby application.

 The plugin creates markdown `File` nodes from the readme file content.
 If `gatsby-tranformer-remark` is installed it will transform these markdown file nodes into `MarkdownRemark` nodes from which you can query an HTML representation of the markdown.

+> **Nota Bene**: Currently this plugin only fetches readme files named with all caps "README.md" not "readme.md".
+I am looking into how to fetch both upper and lower case named readme files.

 ## Install